 The following Employment Tax guidance note by Tolley in association with Paul Tew provides comprehensive and up to date tax information covering:

-The holding of an office or employment is not sufficient to establish that an individual will be subject to tax on all the income arising.
+Holding an office or employment is not sufficient to establish that an individual will be subject to tax on worldwide income.
 The residence status of the individual, the location of the duties, the residence status of the employer and the domicile of the individual may all be relevant in determining the extent of UK taxation.
 Where the employee is resident and domiciled in the UK, all general earnings are taxable when received.
 However, where non-residence or non-domicile is involved, the following situations arise:

 ITEPA 2003, ss 14–41ZA (Pt 2, Ch 4, Ch 5) set out how to determine the amount of general earnings from an employment that are taxable earnings.

-An employee who is resident in the UK is taxed on his general earnings for the tax year under ITEPA 2003, s 15 other than in the two following situations:
+An employee who is resident in the UK is taxed on their general earnings for the tax year under ITEPA 2003, s 15 other than in the two following situations:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.